fdchevalier/chromium-ssh/README.md

 ## Prerequisites

-To run the script properly, you need to install `chromium-browser` if not already present and to have an SSH server to connect to.
+To run the script properly, you need to install:
+* `chromium-browser` to have an SSH server to connect to,
+* `notify-send` to print message on the GUI interface,
+* `ssh-askpass` and `ssh-askpass-gnome` to enter passphrase or password on GUI.

 ## Files